Skip to main content

 2

-If you’re running MemMachine in Docker, create or edit the .mcp.json file in your project root:
+To allow Claude Code to access the MemMachine MCP, create or edit the .mcp.json file in your project root:

 {